 BLACK LOS ANGELES IN THE 1890s

 By 1890, Los Angeles’s population was 50,395.
 Much of the city’s then small black population (only about 2,000) had relocated from places like Atlanta, New Orleans, Shreveport, and Texas.
-Most of the black population back then was centered in the area along 2nd Street between Los Angeles Street and Spring Street in what’s now the Old Bank District but was then nicknamed “The Brick Block.”
-South Los Angeles, at that time, was the still largely rural and agricultural.
+Most of the black population back then was centered in the area along 2nd Street between Los Angeles Street and Spring Street in what’s now the Old Bank District.
+South Los Angeles, at that time, was still largely rural and agricultural.

 GRIDER & DOW’S ADAMS STREET TRACT